Sn-one/Sensor-Logger-Streaming/README.md

    - Navigate to the settings or configuration section where you can specify the server endpoint.
    - Set the endpoint URL to `http://<container_ip>:5000/sensor_data`.
      - Replace `<container_ip>` with the IP address found in the previous step, e.g., `172.17.0.2`.
+   - Select the sensors to log in the Sensor Logger application.
+Ensure you select the following sensors as they are used in the project:
+     - Accelerometer
+     - Gyroscope
+     - Gravity
+     - Orientation
+     - Magnetometer

 6. **Send Data from Sensor Logger**:
    - Start sending data from the Sensor Logger application.
 The data should be posted to the specified endpoint on your server.